 If a single movie [franchise] can possibly explain rebirth and karma in an entertaining way, it must be the Terminator movies.
 As the character Sarah Connor said in the movie Terminator 2:

 The future has not been written.
 There is no fate but what we make for ourselves.

 Rebirth Now: Animals, Hell, and Hungry Ghosts

 Now that you understand from this article that rebirth is happening to you all the time (or ‘moment to moment’), the Ten Spiritual realms we are going to talk about will make better sense.
-Each one relates to a state of mind you have which is important because you want to be part of the higher realms:
+Each one relates to a realm your store consciousness (Alayavijnana) will arise in a new existence (the five aggregates).